A Step-By-Step Guide to Ecommerce SEO

 Link building is the last piece of the puzzle in your eCommerce SEO journey.
 It is generally believed that your SEO success is largely dependent on your link-building activities.

-That’s not to say that all the other factors like keyword research, on-page SEO, website structure are irrelevant.
+That’s not to say that all the other factors, like keyword research, on-page SEO, and website structure, are irrelevant.
 They are far from irrelevant.
-The only way your link building initiatives will get the results you want is that it is done in unison with all the other SEO factors.
+The only way your link building initiatives will get the results you want is that they are done in unison with all the other SEO factors.
 Without an optimized website, for example, you’re backlinks will do you no good.